mwichtlh/rt-vqm/README.md

 	(Optional)LENGTH	Length (in frames) of material which should be analyzed (default: whole video)

-An example coud be:
+An example could be:

 ./RT-VQM ./original.yuv ./processed.yuv 1280 720 1280 720 30 30 1 original processed 0 30 600

-Unequal framerates are only supported if they differ by the power of 2 (e.g. 15fps and 30 fps) Optional parameters are not necessary but if they are applied thay have to be placed in the correct order
+Unequal framerates are only supported if they differ by the power of 2 (e.g. 15fps and 30 fps) Optional parameters are not necessary but if they are applied they have to be placed in the correct order.